AI, progress & app workflow

 Full context before the next step

 This article keeps the claim modest and the next step visible.
-"How to use privacy-first tracking without turning progress into pressure" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Progress use: privacy first tracking" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to use privacy-first tracking without turning progress into pressure", the reader needs a decision, not a stronger promise.
-In a beginner routine that needs one clear focus area, not another exercise list, "How to use privacy-first tracking without turning progress into pressure" is usually a practical decision rather than a promise hunt.
+For "Progress use: privacy first tracking", the reader needs a decision, not a stronger promise.
+In a beginner routine that needs one clear focus area, not another exercise list, "Progress use: privacy first tracking" is usually a practical decision rather than a promise hunt.
 The reader is trying to use the same routine long enough to learn from it, so the first move should be observable: treat reminders as support rather than a score.
-If that choice makes the next session easier to repeat for "How to use privacy-first tracking without turning progress into pressure", the article has.
+If that choice makes the next session easier to repeat for "Progress use: privacy first tracking", the article has done its job.
+If "Progress use: privacy first tracking" only creates more searching, pause before.

 Section 2